OneCodeMan/dank-sinatra/README.md

 - This doesn't necessarily have to be in German, it can work for other languages that DeepL supports.
 - German doesn't necessarily have to be at the back, English doesn't necessarily have to be at the front.
 Simply change the order of the text file input. (i.e. English sentences above divider, German sentences below.. or manipulate Anki fields when importing).
+- This only supports the very basic front/back plain text-only format.
+No additional fields, styling texts, audio files, images, etc. If you're interested in having that functionality for this, feel free to submit a PR.